ahives/HareDu2/README.md

 If using .NET Core...
 1. Create a VirtualHost called "TestVirtualHost"
-   Note: This can be done by either using the HareDu Broker API or by logging in to the RabbitMQ UI and creating a vhost
+   Note: This can be done by either using the Broker API or by logging in to the RabbitMQ UI and creating a vhost
 2. Bring up a command prompt (e.g., Terminal on MacOS) and execute the following command to start a consumer: dotnet ~/<your_path_here>/HareDu2/src/Consumer/bin/Debug/netcoreapp2.1/HareDu.IntegrationTesting.Consumer.dll
 3. Once the consumer(s) have been started, bring up a command prompt (e.g., Terminal on macOS) and execute the following command to start publishing messages: dotnet ~/<your_path_here>/HareDu2/src/Publisher/bin/Debug/netcoreapp2.1/HareDu.IntegrationTesting.Publisher.dll

 Note: if you are using JetBrains Rider you can simply configure both projects and run them within the IDE.

+**Enough with the talking, go check out the docs [here](https://github.com/ahives/HareDu2/blob/master/docs/README.md)**

 # Dependencies
 .NET Framework 4.6.2 or above/.NET Core 2.1 or above